grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/04 SAML SSO.md

 To setup SAML SSO for your organization, some requirements should be satisfied and some steps should be taken on your IdP and on k6 Cloud.
 Assuming you already have admin access to your IdP and the k6 Cloud, this is the usual process to enable SAML SSO for your organization on k6 Cloud:

 1. Install or setup the SAML SSO application on your IdP.
-2. Provide the "SAML Metadata Autoconf URL" to the customer success team.
+2. Provide the "IdP Metadata URL" to the customer success team.
 3. Update the application on the IdP with the provided token from the customer success team.
 4. Assign users to the IdP application.
 5. Optionally choose default projects for newly provisioned users to land in on k6 Cloud.